github-bdem/BookBuddy/README.md

 To save time I used my existing front end [Template Repository](https://github.com/github-bdem/vite-react-tailwind-project-template).

-I wasn't sure what the `or` meant under persistent reading list, my solution persists the readingList state to `localStorage` see `ReadingListContextProvider` for details.
+I wasn't sure what the `or` meant with regards to the persistent reading list, my solution persists the readingList state to `localStorage` see `ReadingListContextProvider` for details.

 I probably could have memoized the search or list views but I ran out of time.